lightninglabs/lightning-api/source/rest/index.html.md

 ----- | ---- | -----------
 channel | [PendingChannelsResponsePendingChannel](#pendingchannelsresponsependingchannel) | / The pending channel
 confirmation_height | int64 | / The height at which this channel will be confirmed
-commit_fee | int64 | * The amount calculated to be paid in fees for the current set of commitment transactions.
-The fee amount is persisted with the channel in order to allow the fee amount to be removed and recalculated with each channel state update, including updates that happen after a system restart. commit_weight | int64 | / The weight of the commitment transaction fee_per_kw | int64 | * The required number of satoshis per kilo-weight that the requester will pay at all times, for both the funding transaction and commitment transaction.
+commit_fee | string | * The amount calculated to be paid in fees for the current set of commitment transactions.
+The fee amount is persisted with the channel in order to allow the fee amount to be removed and recalculated with each channel state update, including updates that happen after a system restart. commit_weight | string | / The weight of the commitment transaction fee_per_kw | string | * The required number of satoshis per kilo-weight that the requester will pay at all times, for both the funding transaction and commitment transaction.
 This value can later be updated once the channel is open.

 ## PendingChannelsResponseWaitingCloseChannel